jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 We used an atomic model of the 60S mouse ribosomal subunit  (6SWA) for 2D template matching.
-In a subset of images the distribution of cross-correlation scores significantly exceeded the distribution expected from non-signifcant matching.
-By using the criterion described by for thresholding potential matches we found that in images of cytosolic ompartments we found evidence of 10-500 ribosomes in the imaged area.
+In a subset of images the distribution of cross-correlation scores significantly exceeded the distribution expected from non-signifcant matching(Figure 1B).
+In the resulting scaled maximum-intensity maps, clear peaks with SNR thresholds up to 10 were apparent (Figure 1C).
+By using the criterion described by for thresholding potential matches we found that in images of cytosolic ompartments we found evidence of 10-500 ribosomes in the imaged areas.
+Notably we found no matches in images that were taken in the nuclear compartment.
+In the cytosolic areas we found a drastically different number of matches, In somer areas we found only ~ 50 matches er image area, corresponding to a concentration of..., while in another area we found more than 500 matches, corresponding to a concentration of ... .

 ### cryo-EMILIA for 2D imaging of whole lamella